Dorabji Tata: Early life and education

-Dorab was the elder son of Hirabai and Parsi Zoroastrian Jamsetji Nusserwanji Tata.
+Dorab was the elder son of Parsi Zoroastrian Hirabai and Jamsetji Nusserwanji Tata.
 Through an aunt, Jerbai Tata, who married a Bombay merchant, Dorabji Saklatvala, he was a cousin of Shapurji Saklatvala who later became a Communist member of the British Parliament.

 Tata received his primary education at the Proprietary High School in Bombay (now Mumbai) before travelling to England in 1875, where he was privately tutored.
 He entered Gonville and Caius College, Cambridge, in 1877, where he remained for two years before returning to Bombay in 1879.
 He continued his studies at St. Xavier's College, Bombay, where he obtained a degree in 1882.

 Upon graduating, Dorab worked for two years as a journalist at the Bombay Gazette.
 In 1884, he joined the cotton business division of his father's firm.
 He was first sent to Pondicherry, then a French colony, to determine whether a cotton mill might be profitable there.
 Thereafter, he was sent to Nagpur, to learn the cotton trade at the Empress Mills which had been founded by his father in 1877.

 Marriage

 Dorabji's father, Jamshetji, had visited Mysore State in south India on business, and had met Dr. Hormusji Bhabha, a Parsi and the first Indian Inspector-General of Education of that state.
 While visiting the Bhabha home, he had met and approved of young Meherbai, Bhabha's only daughter.
 Returning to Bombay, Jamshetji sent Dorab to Mysore State, specifically to call on the Bhabha family.
 Dorab did so, and duly married Meherbai in 1897.
 The couple had no children.

-Meherbai's brother, Jehangir Bhabha, became a reputed lawyer.
+Meherbai's grandfather was the industrialist Dinshaw Maneckji Petit and her brother, Jehangir Bhabha, was a reputed lawyer.
 He was the father of scientist Homi J. Bhabha.
 Thus Dorabji was Homi Bhabha's uncle by marriage.
 The Tata Group funded Bhabha's research and his research institutions, including the Tata Institute of Fundamental Research.

-Business career
+Industrialist career

 Dorabji was intimately involved in the fulfilment of his father's ideas of a modern iron and steel industry, and agreed to the necessity for hydroelectric electricity to power the industry.
 Dorab is credited with the establishment of the Tata Steel conglomerate in 1907, which his father founded and Tata Power in 1911, which are the core of the present-day Tata Group.

 Dorabji accompanied the mineralogists searching for iron fields.
 It is said that his presence encouraged researchers to search areas that would otherwise have been neglected.
 Under Dorabji's management, the business that had once included three cotton mills and the Taj Hotel Bombay grew to include India's largest private sector steel company, three electric companies and one of India's leading insurance companies.

 Founder of New India Assurance Co Ltd. in 1919, the largest General Insurance company in India, Dorabji Tata was knighted in January 1910 by Edward VII, becoming Sir Dorabji Tata.